I don’t do well in mental health settings.

 If you have Dissociative Identity Disorder and you are you are about to enter treatment at a Behavioral Health facility it’s a good idea to prepare.

 If your primary treatment provider is an outside therapist, ask him or

 her to communicate your treatment status and history to the facility.

-Confirm that the counselors at the treatment facility have spoken to
+Confirm that intake physician at the treatment facility has spoken to

-Ask if the staff knows how to treat trauma symptoms.
+Ask if the staff knows how to treat dissociative symptoms.

 Do treat the staff with respect and consideration.
 Most people want